 The daily startup routine for the OmniDTF system is very straightforward and can be made even simpler by following a few tips that we’ll include in this brief overview of the process.

 Before starting up the printer, first start up the OmniDTF UI program on your PC, in order to automatically load configuration data when the printer is turned on.

 Note that the connection icon in the lower-left corner of the window will flash red until the printer is turned on.

 Also, empty the waste ink bottle at the right-rear corner of the printer (left if viewing from the back) if it contains any ink before turning on the printer.

 Always check your ink levels before printing and fill the bottles to the level shown above.
 Be careful not to overfill the bottles because if the ink level reaches the bottle’s fitting where the ink tube enters the bottle as this can cause leakage.
-Also, check your ink levels throughout the day if you’re doing a lot of printing, and refill as needed.

 The final step before turning on the printer is to confirm that the white ink lines are clipped shut.
 This should already be shut since that is an important step of the shutdown procedure, but it’s advisable to double-check now.

 Starting up the OmniDTF printer

 - Turn on the printer using the power switch on the right side, near the back.